Policing your clients’ marks with a §2(d) Watch Service and More

 You can police your marks or your clients’ marks in a number of ways:

 Manually search Trademark Electronic Search System (TESS).
 This would require you to anticipate what sorts of deviations from your clients’ marks filers might attempt to register and search for those deviations to find potentially infringing trademarks.
-While this process is incredibly manual and tedious, it will inform you about potentially infringing marks, regardless of whether they’ve received a §2(d).
+While this process is incredibly manual and tedious, it will inform you about potentially infringing marks, regardless of whether they’ve received a §2(d) office action.

 Subscribe to a trademark watch service.
 A typical trademark monitoring/watch service will notify you once an application that may potentially conflict with one of your marks has been filed.
 These are often rather pricey, with some options at over $400 per trademark per year.
 Many trademark watch services will send an alert only once a similar or identical trademark has been approved for publication to minimize the noise of all conflicting filed applications that may not proceed further because of a §2(d) office action.
 Of course, with this approach, your opportunity to send a letter of protest may be limited.

 Subscribe to a §2(d) Likelihood of Confusion watch service.
-For instance, Alt Legal’s 2(d) watch service automatically identifies §2(d) office actions.
+For instance, Alt Legal’s §2(d) Trademark Watch automatically identifies §2(d) office actions.
 If one of your clients’ marks has been cited in a §2(d) office action as a potential reason to refuse the registration of a filed application, we will notify you.
 Basically, we’ll warn you if an examiner believes that an applicant’s trademark is confusingly similar to one of your client’s marks, giving you ample time to prepare a letter of protest or otherwise oppose the trademark.

 Our machine-learning-based algorithm analyzes all USPTO trademark office actions (thousands per day) and automatically classifies these documents by statutory basis for refusal.

 If the USPTO issues a §2(d) office action or suspension based on existing registrations or previously-filed applications and cites one of your docketed trademarks or existing applications as possible grounds to refuse a filed application, we will alert you in an email within just a few days.
 The email will include all of your cited registrations for that particular day, meaning you’ll get a single notification informing you about all of your tracked marks that were cited as a bar for registration.
-In addition, we will send you a weekly digest email that summarizes how many office actions were reviewed, how many were §2(d), how many of your tracked marks were mentioned, and which trademarks were mentioned.
+The email will also include all marks previously cited for likelihood of confusion that have now been published for opposition in the Official Gazette.

-Our §2(d) watch service ties directly into your docket, so all of your docketed trademarks are automatically monitored for citations in §2(d) office actions.
+Alt Legal’s §2(d) Trademark Watch ties directly into your docket, so all of your docketed trademarks are automatically monitored for citations in §2(d) office actions.
 This also ensures all notifications are relevant to you as you’re only being alerted about the marks in your docket.